-All public comments received by staff concerning the fee and conservation easement recommendation at the Bear River planning unit were provided to the board for consideration at the relevant public board meeting.
+All public comments received by staff concerning the fee and conservation easement recommendations at the Fall River Mills planning unit were provided to the board for consideration at the relevant public board meetings.

-VI.
+VII.
 PUBLIC REVIEW OF THE LAND CONSERVATION AND CONVEYANCE PLANS